Nickelodeon (Asia): Hong Kong

 In Hong Kong, Nickelodeon Asia is currently broadcasting in Cantonese, made available since February 2002.

 Maldives

 In the Maldives, Nickelodeon and Nick Jr. Asia were launched available on Medianet in June 2018.

 Myanmar

 In Myanmar, Nickelodeon Asia is available on Channel 15 on Sky Net and Canal+ Myanmar Channel 114 and is also on OTT Platform Cookie TV.

 Sri Lanka

-in Sri Lanka, Nickelodeon Asia launched on August 2018 on Dialog TV, replacing Nick India.
+in Sri Lanka, Nickelodeon Asia launched in August 2018 on Dialog TV, replacing Nick India.
 However, Nick India continues to broadcast on PEO TV.

 South Korea

 In South Korea, Nickelodeon Asia was launched in 2003 in South Korea airing in English with subtitles in Korean and was available through SkyLife. the channel replaced Tooniverse but was later removed in 2006, SkyLife did not carry Nickelodeon until 2014.

 On July 1, 2022, Nickelodeon was replaced with KiZmom, and relaunched as a programming block on Tooniverse.

-Branded Programming Blocks across Asia
+Branded programming blocks across Asia

 Vietnam

-In Vietnam, Nickelodeon is a programming block on YouTV branded as Nick & You first launched in September, 2016.
-However, the block was halted on 31 December 2022.
+In Vietnam, Nickelodeon was a programming block on YouTV, branded as Nick & You.
+It first launched in September 2016.
+However, the block was closed on December 31, 2022.